 - To test the toolbox, you can download data samples

-- See also the “Data Use Cases” section of this portal, for examples of altimetry uses with BRAT (mostly)
+- See also section 6 for examples of altimetry uses with BRAT (mostly)

 - Practical material can be downloaded from the training section